 Parents pride themselves on their ability to multitask, but, you are not doing anyone any favors.
 Not only multitasking causes a 40% drop in productivity, but can also possibly damage areas of the brain that deal with cognitive/emotional control AND lower your IQ.
 So next time you are loading dishwasher and washing machine while eating breakfast, answering kids questions, and peeking at your phone, reconsider.

 Of course, asking moms not to multitask is like asking dolphins not to sleep and swim at the same time.
 Who is going to watch the kids while you are peeling potatoes for dinner?

 But when the opportunity comes along, make quite sure you don’t forget to take advantage of it.
-I know I can get ten times more things done if I wake up an hour before anyone else and focus on one thing at a time.
+Realizing that getting ten times more things done if I wake up an hour before anyone else and focus on one thing at a time.

 It’s all About Choices

 So on this memorable muddy/milky day, I asked myself which alligator was the closest, and the answer was “BABY!”

 So, I ushered the older kids out of the kitchen, and away from broken glass and mud, while I comforted and cleaned up the baby.
 Then, when the baby was happy, I planted her in a swing with a special toy while I vacuumed the glass and mopped the floor.

 Of course, the three older kids kept poking their heads around the corner inquiring urgently, “Is it done yet?
 Can we come back?
 How long is it going to take?
 Can I have a snack yet?”
 But they were not the closest alligators at that moment, so I smiled and concentrated on the floor.